-In last week's laboratory experiment on diffraction, you should have noticed that the light from the mercury discharge tube was composed of only three colors, or three distinct wavelengths of light.
+In previous laboratory experiment on diffraction, you should have noticed that the light from the mercury discharge tube was composed of only three colors, or three distinct wavelengths of light.
 The science of spectroscopy was developed around the discovery that each element of the periodic table emits its own characteristic wavelengths of light.
 The collection of the different distinct wavelengths emitted by an atom is called the spectrum of the atom.
-Spectra composed of emitted light are called emission spectra, while spectra composed from white light but with distinct wavelengths absorbed or removed are called absorption spectra.
-Each element's unique emission spectra can be thought of as a kind of "fingerprint" for the element.
-Indeed, the element helium was first discovered in this manner through the spectroscopic analysis of light from the Sun and was only later discovered in natural gas deposits on Earth.
+Spectra which are composed of emitted light are called emission spectra, while spectra which are composed of white light with distinct wavelengths which are absorbed or removed are called absorption spectra.
+If one has a collection of several elements, the spectra of the different elements combine or overlap.
+By comparing the combined spectra to the known spectra of individual elements, one can discover which elements are present.
+The element helium was first discovered in this manner through the spectroscopic analysis of light from the sun and was only later discovered in material form in natural gas deposits on Earth.

-But why are distinct wavelengths observed?
+But why distinct wavelengths?
 And why are they different for particular elements.
 There is nothing distinct about the light from an incandescent source.
 In an empirical study of the spectrum of hydrogen, Balmer discovered that the precise frequencies and wavelengths of the light produced could be described by an equation involving a constant and an integer.
-Balmer's equation was then expanded to describe the entire spectrum of hydrogen, including the ultra-violet and the infrared spectral lines.
-This equation is called the Rvdberg equation:
+Balmer's equation was then expanded to describe the entire spectrum of hydrogen, including the ultra-violet and the infra-red spectral lines.
+This equation is called the Rydberg equation:

-$$\frac{1}{1} = R \left(\frac{1}{n_2^2} - \frac{1}{n_1^2} \right)$$ where R is the Rydberg constant, and n_1 and n_2 are integers.
+$$\frac{1}{l} = R \left(\frac{1}{n_2^2} - \frac{1}{n_1^2} \right)$$ where R is the Rydberg constant, and n_1 and n_2 are integers.
 The presence of integers in this equation created a real problem for physicists until the development of the quantum theory of the atom by Neils Bohr.
-Bohr's theory suggested that the electron orbiting the nucleus could only have certain quantized angular momenta.
+Bohr's theory suggested that the electron orbiting the nucleus could only have certain quantized angular momenta^{}.
 That means that the electron can only orbit at certain fixed distances and velocities around the nucleus and subsequently can only possess certain discrete energies.
 The individual states in which the electron orbits are called energy levels.
-These levels correspond to the integer numbers in the Rydberg equation where n_1 is the quantum number of the initial state or energy level, and n2 is the quantum number of the final state.
+These levels correspond to the integer numbers in the Rydberg equation where n_1 is the quantum number of the initial state or energy level, and n_2 is the quantum number of the final state.
 Since these energy levels are discrete and quantized, it takes a discrete amount or quantum of energy to make the electron move from one level to another, just like it takes a quantized amount of energy for you to walk up one step in a flight of stairs.
 In the case of the atom, this quantum of energy corresponds to the distinct wavelength (frequency) of light emitted.
-Transitions between different levels produce different wavelengths of light.
+Transitions between different levels product different distinct wavelengths of light.
 Since the energies of the different levels and the energies of the transitions are determined by the atomic number (the number of protons in the nucleus), each atom has its own characteristic spectrum.